JohnBinford/AppleWood-Pointe/readme.md

 ***

-## Applewood Pointe of Apple Valley Workshop Manual
+## The Proposed Applewood Pointe of Apple Valley Workshop Manual is Complete!
 1. Initially, until ownership transfers to the resident Board of Directors (see item 3), </br>
 we must abide by the builder provided Applewood Point of Apple Valley's single page SHOP SAFETY RULES.
 2. No other Workshop policies or manuals may be used until handover.</br>
 3. Once the resident Board of Directors has been established,</br>